Nalipp/Stat-su/README.md

   react
   x1.
 TimeSlipTimer
-  - move timerStatus to TimeSlipTimer
+  - xmove timerStatus to TimeSlipTimer

   x2.
 TimeSlipList
-  - async updateTimeSlipStartedTime
+  - xasync updateTimeSlipStartedTime
-  - async updateTimeSlipStopedTime
+  - xasync updateTimeSlipStopedTime

   x3. api.js
-  - updateTimeSlipStartedTime
+  - xupdateTimeSlipStartedTime
-  - updateTimeSlipStopedTime
+  - xupdateTimeSlipStopedTime

   x4. models/timeslip.js
-  - update the timeSlip model
+  - xupdate the timeSlip model

   xshow timer component

-  convert seconds to minutes and hours
+  xconvert seconds to minutes and hours
-  - convert TimerDisplay to pure function
+  - xconvert TimerDisplay to pure function

+  xwrite tests for getting timeSlip by id xload totalTime for each component

   /-- current

-  write tests for getting timeSlip by id load totalTime for each component
+  refactor the timeConverter function to be accessable to both components

   /-- current

-  calculate times
-  - write tests for calculating component time
-  - update ui

-  render totalTime as sum of allTimes

   listen for escape keypress to close timmer popup